England v West Indies: Jonny Bairstow makes century in Old Trafford win

 Bairstow takes his chance

-Though Bairstow averaged 56.4 in his seven previous ODIs, he had to make do with a bit-part role in a previously settled England side.
+Though Bairstow averaged 56.4 in his seven previous ODIs, he had to make do with a bit-part role in a settled England side.

-However, the Test wicketkeeper replaced the out-of-form Jason Roy for the Champions Trophy semi-final defeat by Pakistan in June - England's last one-dayer - and seized his opportunity when he was retained in Manchester.
+However, the Test wicketkeeper replaced out-of-form opener Jason Roy for the Champions Trophy semi-final defeat by Pakistan in June - England's last 50-over contest - and seized his opportunity when he was retained in Manchester.

-Without the gloves - Jos Buttler remains England's white-ball keeper - Bairstow had already taken an excellent catch at deep square leg off Ben Stokes to dismiss Shai Hope before he shared a stand of 125 with Joe Root after Alex Hales slapped to point for 19.
+Without the gloves - Jos Buttler remains England's white-ball keeper - Bairstow had already taken an excellent catch at deep square leg off Ben Stokes to dismiss Shai Hope before he shared a stand of 125 with Joe Root.

 With West Indies often bowling too short, Bairstow was strong square of the wicket, cutting to point and heaving the ball into the leg side, as well as playing handsome drives and sweeping the spinners.